 Jora local is fulfilling the function of a recruitment agency, no matter what Seek might call it.

-As at 6.20pm last Friday Jora Local had 811 live job ads posted on SEEK.
+As of 6.20 pm last Friday Jora Local had 811 live job ads posted on SEEK.
 This would make them one of Seek’s largest advertisers, competing directly against Seek’s recruitment agency clients.
 Compare Jora Local’s ads to a sample of other established recruitment agencies’ ads on Seek at the same time: Michael Page 833, Robert Walters 695, Hoban Recruitment 476, Frontline Retail 447, Adecco 429, Retailworld 395, Peoplebank 361, Smaart Recruitment 222.

 These concerns might turn out to be small beer when you consider that Seek is now the majority owner of recruitment software provider JobAdder.